About Northland Rosarium

 We are a family owned business located on Paradise Prairie about 10 minutes south of downtown Spokane, Washington.
 The nursery is open from mid-April to August with exact dates announced every spring.
 We gladly receive mail-order requests year-round and ship from April to September.

-Visitors are always welcome to stroll in the garden, and we hope we can answer any question you have.
+Visitors are always welcome to stroll in the garden during our hours of operation, and we hope we can answer any questions you have.